chellej80/Embarr-Equestrian/README.md

 I tested the slideshow Gallery function on all three sub pages to ensure that they were functioning as expected in Desktop/ mobile/ ipad

-### Responsiveness

-I used chrome developer tools, [Techsini](http://techsini.com/multi-mockup/index.php) & [ami](http://ami.responsivedesign.is/#) throughout all development of the site to ensure that it was responding to all devices down to 300px - 360px width

-I tested the site responsiveness on my iphone/ ipad and my family/ friends android mobile devices to ensure the site was rendering and functional across a range of devices.

 ### Performance

 I ran the site through the lighthouse performance tool for developers: